zmgfpower/deep-research/README.md

 **Lightning-Fast Deep Research Report**

 Deep Research uses a variety of powerful AI models to generate in-depth research reports in just a few minutes.
-It leverages advanced "Thinking" and "Flash" models, combined with an internet connection, to provide fast and insightful analysis on a variety of topics. **Your privacy is paramount - all data is processed and stored locally.**
+It leverages advanced "Thinking" and "Task" models, combined with an internet connection, to provide fast and insightful analysis on a variety of topics. **Your privacy is paramount - all data is processed and stored locally.**

 ## ✨ Features